 If you appreciate a classy espresso you should be looking at something like this.

-I love having total control over the brewing process, knowing that I use high-quality products resulting in a high-quality espresso taste.
+I love having total control over the brewing process, knowing that I use high-quality products that are capable of producing a high-quality espresso taste.

 I also quite enjoy the process of preparing coffee with the non-pressurized filter basket.